linkml/linkml/docs/faq/modeling.md

 ### Are CURIEs used in schema definitions checked for expandability and resolution?

 No, not at this time.
-However, linkml_runtime does have methods to help you expand the CURIEs in your data using the prefixes in your model (see: linkml_runtime.utils.namespaces.py) into URIs and then checking them is a simple bit of python like [this](https://github.com/biolink/biolink-model/blob/master/scripts/verify_infores.py).
+However, linkml_runtime does have methods to help you expand the CURIEs in your data using the prefixes in your model (see: linkml_runtime.utils.namespaces.py) into URIs.
+There are many ways to check if a URI is resolvable.
+One open source python package to do this is: [LinkChecker](https://pypi.org/project/LinkChecker/).

 ### Are CURIEs used in data that validates against a given LinkML schema checked for expandability and resolution?